California Invitational Berkeley Debate

 3. The meaning of the evidence has been changed/misconstrued when extending it throughout the round.

 Finally, I require qualifications of sources.
 Saying Smith 19 doesn't quite do it for me, who is smith and why should i trust his opinion?
 Oral citations should preferably include Last name, qualification, and the date.
-If you don't read qualifications, which can be as basic as the website you are citing from, your speaker points won't be over a 28.5
+If you don't read qualifications at least in case, which can be as basic as the website you are citing from, your speaker points won't be over a 28.5

 Speed: